Resources for the Starving, Dehydrated Columbia Student Protesters

 Tom’s Restaurant

-Protesters can express their fandom of Barnard alum Suzanne Vega and/or pretend they’re Jerry, Elaine, George, and Kramer as this venerable — if gastronomically unremarkable — diner at the corner of Broadway and 112th street.
+Protesters can express their fandom of Barnard alum Suzanne Vega and/or pretend they’re Jerry, Elaine, George, and Kramer at this venerable — if gastronomically unremarkable — diner at the corner of Broadway and 112th street.
 Tom’s Restaurant on Yelp.

 Halal Cart